jvens/obs-ftc/README.md

 #### `npm start`

-Runs the app in development mode.
-The page will reload when you make edits.
+Runs the app in development mode using Vite.
+The page will hot-reload when you make edits.

-#### `npm test`

-Launches the test runner in interactive watch mode.

 #### `npm run build`

-Builds the app for production to the `build` folder.
+Builds the app for production to the `build` folder using TypeScript compiler and Vite.
 The build is minified and optimized for best performance.

+#### `npm run preview`

+Locally preview the production build before deploying.

 #### `npm run deploy`

 Builds the app and deploys it to Firebase Hosting.

+### Tech Stack

+- **React 18** - UI framework
+- **TypeScript** - Type-safe JavaScript
+- **Vite** - Fast build tool and dev server
+- **Redux Toolkit** - State management
+- **obs-websocket-js** - OBS WebSocket client

 ## Contributing